 We are striving for a day when legitimate second chances are accessible to all former offenders and their loved ones in the Chattanooga area.

 Everyone deserves a second chance.
 However, second chances can be hard to find for former offenders and their loved ones.
-Through grassroots efforts and community initiatives that are restorative in nature and that provide realistic hope for those who have been affected by the criminal justice system, Chattanooga Endeavors creates true second chances for men, women, and their loved ones to overcome the stigma of incarceration, to regain purpose in their lives, and to build a better tomorrow for all.
+Through grassroots efforts and community initiatives that are restorative in nature and that provide realistic hope for those who have been affected by the criminal justice system, Chattanooga Endeavors creates second chances for men, women, and their loved ones to overcome the stigma of incarceration, to regain purpose in their lives, to become contributive members of the community, and to build a better tomorrow for all.

 The values that originally formed Chattanooga Endeavors and that guide our actions every day come from a deep and abiding belief in second chances.